lifaon74/path/README.md

   /**
    * If 'path' is a Path, returns 'path',
    * Else creates a Path from 'path'
+   *  => useful if you want to accept many types as the 'path' input of a function without sacrificing performances:
    */
   of(path: TPathInput, config?: IPlatformConfig): IPath;